NL33/electron-git/znext.md

 **Next in the Electron Git App** remember focus is projects--like a project that combines research with writing.
 Don't get distracted by tracking random notes.

+Core functionality is replicating how the terminal and git work  = easily saving versions and comparing versions.

+From there, look at how VS code works.
+Goal: a single side toolbar that can control opening your files in a project, easily allwing you to open different windows at once in a controlled environment (intead of having to minize windows to go find another doc to open).
+One seamless experience for opening docs, and navigating between docs.
+And then being able to do git on the project.

+And then being able to share the project.
+At first, potentially link up with dropbox and github as separate storage places that also allow you to share.
+That might be enough.
+But can also replicate full github functionality on my own to make it easier and friendlier for non-tech people.

 # project folder

 think of how I actually use git.
 The doc and the git directory are separate on my computer.